-Kentucky offers a wealth of primary metals facilities, primarily aluminum and steel.
-Those facilities provide materials for hundreds of products around the globe.
+Kentucky offers a wealth of primary metal-related facilities, primarily aluminum and steel.
+Those facilities provide materials and fabrication services for hundreds of products around the globe.
 Listed below is additional information about the aluminum and steel presence in Kentucky.

 As manufacturers implement such innovations as lightweighting, digital manufacturing techniques and fuel efficiency breakthroughs, Kentucky offers the resources to implement and to create the innovative practices of the future.
 Here are just a few of the examples that make Kentucky the place to put innovation into practice.

-The aluminum industry employs nearly 20,000 full-time Kentuckians
+The aluminum industry employs over 20,000 full-time Kentuckians

 Aluminum accounts for $2 billion in the state’s gross domestic product